hashicorp/terraform-provider-azurerm/website/docs/r/virtual_desktop_host_pool.html.markdown

 An `agent_updates_schedule` block supports the following:

 * `day_of_week` - (Required) The day of the week on which agent updates should be performed.
 Possible values are `Monday`, `Tuesday`, `Wednesday`, `Thursday`, `Friday`, `Saturday`, and `Sunday`
 * `hour_of_day` - (Required) The hour of day the update window should start.
 The update is a 2 hour period following the hour provided.
 The value should be provided as a number between 0 and 23, with 0 being midnight and 23 being 11pm.
-A leading zero should not be provided.
+A leading zero should not be used.

 ---